Skip to main content

 When the central SCN signal is disrupted by irregular sleep-wake cycles, these peripheral clocks become uncoupled from the master pacemaker and from each other.
 The liver may be in its “fasting” mode while the pancreas is releasing insulin in response to a late-night meal, creating a state of metabolic chaos.

 This desynchronization at the molecular level is a primary driver of pathology.
-For instance, a misaligned liver clock can lead to inappropriate gluconeogenesis, raising blood sugar levels at night, while a desynchronized clock in can impair fatty acid metabolism and promote fat storage.
+For instance, a misaligned liver clock can lead to inappropriate gluconeogenesis, raising blood sugar levels at night, while a desynchronized clock in adipose tissue can impair fatty acid metabolism and promote fat storage.

 Inflammation the Bridge between Disrupted Clocks and Metabolic Disease